 English lessons at St. Peter’s are active and interesting.
 Pupils extend their writing, speaking and listening skills and are encouraged to develop a love of reading.
 They are actively involved in their own learning through lessons which incorporate a wide range of strategies and resources.
-ICT, Drama and Film are all popular approaches used to encourage the best in teaching and learning.
-All rooms are equipped with an interactive whiteboard and a visualiser.

 Pupils are placed into mixed-ability sets on arrival in Year 7.
 Following the completion of baseline tasks and skills tests, teachers can then tailor their delivery of the curriculum to individual needs whilst following the Curriculum Map for Year 7.
-Pupils' work is frequently monitored and their progress reviewed at timely intervals during each year to inform further planning and inform any support strategies.
+Pupils' work is frequently monitored and their progress reviewed at timely intervals during each year to inform further planning and any support strategies.

-At Key Stage 3 Pupils work through a series of units during which they focuses on the development, enhancement and assessment of key skills in reading, writing, literature and spoken language.
+At Key Stage 3 Pupils work through a series of units during which they focus on the development, enhancement and assessment of key skills in reading, writing, literature and spoken language.
 They are involved in peer assessment and self-evaluation activities in order to clarify their understanding of how to progress towards and move beyond their target levels in each strand of the subject.
 At this stage pupils are introduced to the assessment objectives for each strand of the subject in line with the new specification GCSE syllabus and examinations.

 Much of the English Language work covered is delivered through the exploration of literature; covering texts from pre and post 1914 and a wide range of genres, with opportunities to analyse prose texts, poetry and drama.

 Pupils will also receive a rigorous and uniform delivery of grammar alongside a stronger focus on independent learning in order to prepare pupils for the demands of the new linear exam-based qualification.
 Reading for pleasure is encouraged via our ‘Magic 3’ reading programme during which pupils are encouraged to select their own reading material and engage in the production of highly creative responses to the texts covered.
 This supplements the use of Accelerated Reader in Years 7 and 8 which reinforces the integral nature of reading independently to academic success and improved student well-being.

 The vast majority of our pupils are entered for both English Language and English Literature GCSE following the AQA Examination Board.
 Both qualifications culminate in two challenging examination papers at the end of the courses.